simonporte/hsp/README.md

       - ./assets:/www/assets
 ```

+For production purposes, it is advised to rename and replace `dockerfile.prod` to `dockerfile` and `docker-compose.prod.yml` to `docker-compose.yml`.

 ### Web server

 You can use your own web server, just put the files as is and it should be good as long as you follow the directions below.